-The thrill of finding a great coin is as important to Walt as it was 41 years ago.
-Nancy Johnson does business as Nancy Johnson Bookseller (established 1977 as The Library) with reference books, in and out of print, about antiques and the arts.
+Nancy Johnson does business as Nancy Johnson Bookseller with reference books, in and out of print, about antiques and the arts.
 She exhibits in shows from the Great Lakes to the West Coast.
 With an inventory exceeding 75,000 volumes, Nancy launched in 2006 an affiliated web-site, NancyJohnsonBookseller.com.
-A division of Collectors Extravaganza Corp, Nancy Johnson Events Management LLC manages for United Voluntary Services the Hillsborough Antique Show in San Mateo, California, www.hillsboroughantiqueshow.com In 2011, NJEM acquired ownership of the San Francisco Antiquarian Book Print & Paper Fair, www.sfbookandpaperfair.com.
+A division of Collectors Extravaganza Corp, Nancy Johnson Events Management LLC manages for United Voluntary Services the Hillsborough Antique Show in San Mateo, California.
+In 2011, NJEM acquired ownership of the San Francisco Antiquarian Book Print & Paper Fair.
+Nancy Johnson Events owns and manages Antiques At Wings in Denver, The Original Salt Lake Antique Show in suburban Sandy, Utah and 20th Century Expo in San Francisco.

-As show dealers themselves, the Johnsons see the antiques show world from the exhibitor perspective, too, which is reflected in management style and policies.
+As show dealers themselves, the Johnsons have always seen the antiques and collecting world from the exhibitor perspective, too, which continues to be reflected in management style and policies.

 Nancy Johnson served four terms as President of the Professional Show Managers Association (PSMA) and remains active as Past President.